Michael Burton (American football)

-Michael Burton (born February 1, 1992) is an American professional football fullback for the Denver Broncos of the National Football League (NFL).
+Michael Burton (born February 1, 1992) is an American professional football fullback for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Rutgers Scarlet Knights, and was selected by the Detroit Lions in the fifth round of the 2015 NFL draft.
-He has also played for the Chicago Bears, New Orleans Saints, Washington Redskins, and Kansas City Chiefs.
+He has also played for the Chicago Bears, New Orleans Saints, Washington Redskins, Kansas City Chiefs, and Denver Broncos.

 Burton has mainly played fullback throughout his career, although he has also played running back, particularly as a pass protector and short yardage back.